hamedvalizadeh/electronic-tutorial/Embedded_Programming/avr-workshop-a-hands-on-introduction-with-60-projects/Documents/Timer2_ATMega328.md

-timer2 has 2 source of clock, one from microcontroller, and the other could be from an external clock. if bit `AS2` is not set the clock source of the timer2 would be the one used for microcontroller, but if bit `AS2` is set as `1`, then the clock source of the timer2 would the external crystal connected to the pins `TOSC1` and `TOSC2` of the microcontroller.
+timer2 has 2 source of clock, one from microcontroller, and the other could be from an external clock. if bit `AS2` is not, set the clock source of the timer2 would be the one used for microcontroller, but if bit `AS2` is set as `1`, then the clock source of the timer2 would be the external crystal connected to the pins `TOSC1` and `TOSC2` of the microcontroller.

-one of the most important use of timer2 is to create a precise timing clock. when pre-scalar is set as 128, and an external crystal of 32678Hz (Clock Crystal) is connected to `TOSC1` and `TOSC2` pins, the frequency of timer2 clock would be exactly 256, which is equal to the maximum size of `TCNT2`, that means in each exact 1 second the `TCNT2` would overflow. based on this exact time we could use the interrupt overflow function to calculate the time.
+one of the most important use of timer2 is to create a real timing clock (`RTC`). when pre-scalar is set as 128, and an external crystal of 32678Hz (Clock Crystal) is connected to `TOSC1` and `TOSC2` pins, the frequency of timer2 clock would be exactly 256, which is equal to the maximum size of `TCNT2`, that means in each exact 1 second the `TCNT2` would overflow. based on this exact time we could use the interrupt overflow function to calculate the real time.